Aayushjn/EnigmaMachine/README.md

 # EnigmaMachineSimulator
-Enigma Machine Simulator in Java (Swing GUI) and Android (Java)
+Enigma Machine Simulator in Java (Swing GUI)

-The Java version of this repo was done as a course project under IT206 course

 Goto "src" folder and run Main.java normally in terminal or IDE